-Most patients are able to alleviate the symptoms of spinal stenosis through the use of conservative, nonsurgical treatments.
+Most patients are able to alleviate the symptoms of spinal stenosis through the use of conservative, non-surgical treatments.
 This typically includes the use of medication (non-steroidal anti-inflammatory drugs, analgesics, muscle relaxants, etc.), physical therapy, and lifestyle modifications (losing weight, becoming more active, quitting smoking, etc.) when necessary.
-Some patients choose to complement their doctor-prescribed treatments with alternative therapies such as acupuncture, chiropractic manipulation, or deep tissue massage, among others.
+Some patients choose to complement their physician-prescribed treatments with alternative therapies such as acupuncture, chiropractic manipulation or deep tissue massage, among others.
 The patient’s physician should always be informed before any alternative therapies are utilized.

 Laser Spine Institute

-A physician may recommend surgery for those who find little to no relief from their spinal stenosis symptoms after following a conservative treatment regimen for several weeks or months.
-Laser Spine Institute offers safe and effective alternatives to open spine surgery that allow many patients to return to their daily activities within a matter of weeks.
-Contact us to learn more and to schedule a complimentary consultation.
+A physician might recommend surgery for those who find little to no relief from their spinal stenosis symptoms after following a conservative treatment regimen for several weeks or months.
+Laser Spine Institute offers effective alternatives to open spine surgery that allow 80 percent of patients to return to work within three months of their procedures.
+Contact us to learn more and to schedule a complimentary initial consultation.